1982 Kangaroo tour of Great Britain and France: Second Test

 Australia's fiery forward Les Boyd was sent off late in the first half for kicking a tackled player on the ground.
 The touch judge, only seeing Boyd's kick and not that it was in reaction to tackled Lions hooker John Dalgreen lashing out with a boot at Boyd while he was on the ground, came on with his flag up and French referee Julien Rascagneres, who did not actually see the incident, did not hesitate in sending Boyd off, leaving the Kangaroos to play out the remaining 46 minutes with twelve men.

 Eric Grothe suffered a knee injury while scoring a try late in the first half and was replaced at half time by Wally Lewis.
 The injury would see Grothe miss the third Test, played a week later in Leeds.
 Lewis came straight in to the five-eighth position while Brett Kenny moved to the centres and Mal Meninga out to the wing.
 Half-way through the second half Lewis showed the 23,126 crowd at Central Park what the British game was missing when he sent a bullet like 20 metre pass to Meninga to score in the corner.
-The pass did psychological damage to the Lions, who wondered just how good the Kangaroos really were if a player who could pass like Lewis did could not even make the starting XIII.
+While those long passes would become a feature of Wally's game over the next decade, that particular pass did psychological damage to the already defeated Lions, who were left wondering just how good the Kangaroos really were if a player who could pass like Lewis did could not even make the starting XIII.